Welcome to…

 Chiavette’s ideology is left-leaning, but he was most closely inspired by Hitler.
 The use of all-caps in Chiavette’s State of the Union Addresses, specifically, were inspired by the fervour with which Hitler delivered his speeches.

 That said, Chiavette was influenced in part by all the major dictators of the twentieth century—Stalin, Mao, Pol Pot, Gaddafi, Saddam Hussein, and the Kim family.
-There are clear patterns to how dictators seize power versus how they keep ahold of power once they’re in control, and I used these patterns to form Chiavette.
+There are clear patterns to how dictators seize power and how they keep ahold of power once they’re in control, and I used these patterns to form Chiavette.

 Note: I would highly recommend the TV show How to Become a Tyrant, narrated by Peter Dinklage.
 This show explains the patterns of tyranny throughout modern history, empowering people to recognize a true leader from a rising tyrant.